artela-network/artela-docs/docs/develop/reference/aspect-tool/init/index.md

 The command automatically creates the recommended directory structure and configuration files:

-* `./assembly`  Directory holding the AssemblyScript sources being compiled to WebAssembly.

-* `./assembly/aspect` Directory used to store the aspect you wrote.
-To learn [how to write an aspect](/develop/reference/aspect-lib/aspect-structure).
+* `./aspect`  Directory used to store the aspect you wrote. this sources being compiled to WebAssembly, more details to learn [how to write an aspect](/develop/reference/aspect-lib/aspect-structure).

-* `./assembly/index.ts` Default entry file being compiled to WebAssembly to get you started.
+* `./aspect/index.ts` Default entry file being compiled to WebAssembly to get you started.

 * `./scripts/*.cjs` Aspects and contract compilation, deployment, binding, and other scripts.